 Interestingly, with all its public beaches, Laguna does not offer overnight camping.
 We love Laguna but beans to them on the Orange County beach camping front.

-Finally, we include San Onofre State Beach here even though it actually is in San Diego County.
+San Onofre State Beach is included here even though it actually is in San Diego County.
 Because it lies north of Camp Pendleton Marine Base, it feels like it’s part of the Orange County beach camping scene (and frankly, you don’t give a rip which county it’s in).
 It lies a couple miles south of San Clemente and offers tent and RV camping.
 It too is on the State web site linked above.

 Do not be surprised or put off by what you see when you get to that beach.
-Yes, we do have our very own nuclear reactor.
-There has never been any trouble with it, we happily enjoy the clean energy it produces, and my brother-in-law says he has found excellent surfing there.
+Yes, we do have our very own nuclear reactor, or used to--it's no longer in use, having been shut down in 2013.
+My brother-in-law says he has found excellent surfing there.
 The number for San Onofre State Beach is 949/492-4872.